How to use gen AI as a student

 Pros and cons of using AI at university

-Using GenAI can have many benefits and can be particularly helpful in the brainstorming and planning stages of writing.
+Using GenAI can have many benefits and can be particularly helpful in the brainstorming and planning stages of working on an assignment.
 You can ask tools such as ChatGPT and Claude for topic suggestions, feedback on ideas, or help writing emails.

 It's also important to remember that this technology has several drawbacks:

-• The text generated may plagiarise data that it was trained on
+- The results generated may plagiarise the data that it was trained on

 Most importantly, GenAI can invent facts that seem plausible (‘hallucinations’).
-You must check everything it says with a reputable source, such as the library, academic journals, and textbooks.
+You must check everything it says with a reputable source, such as resources from the Library, for example academic journals, and textbooks.

 Get help with using GenAI